The kids are off from school April 14 through 18, and Rye is ready for them all.

 Drop-in Board Games

-Ages 4 and up, are welcome to challenge their family and friends in a wide selection of classic board games and card games on April 16 from 10 a.m.-2 p.m.
+Ages 4 and up, are welcome to challenge their family and friends in a wide selection of classic board games such as free solitaire tournaments, as well as card games on April 16 from 10 a.m.-2 p.m.

 Calling all kids ages 4 and up with their grown-ups.
 On April 17 at 2 p.m., Animal Embassy brings the scientific study of zoology to life with incredible Animal Ambassadors.
 Meet a giant tree frog, an Eclectus parrot, a green tree python, and a pink-toed tarantula.